peter850421/Mask-RCNN/README.md

 When we finish the annotation from labelme, we next transform the format to COCO format by the [command](https://github.com/wkentaro/labelme/tree/master/examples/instance_segmentation ) .
 But I suggest the other way to transform the format.
 Put this [file](https://github.com/lindylin1817/labelme2coco/blob/master/labelme2COCO.py )  in to the image annotation folder, then try below:

 	 python labelme2coco.py

-It will generate a new.json that was the annotation file of coco format.
+It will generate a new.json that is the annotation file of coco format.
 Next, we change the file name to train.json.
-Validation dataset is like the above step to get the coco format.
+Validation dataset repeat the above step to get the coco format.
 Now we have the dataset below:

 ```bash